How Did This Happen?

 Perhaps this was the trade out Carney negotiated for giving an exclusive interview to CBS News and CBS agreed, knowing the amount of traffic they would attract to their digital platform.
 Or perhaps we’re giving too much credit to both or either side on this one.

-Carney was presented with the gift of a national broadcast platform and international digital platform and uninterrupted time to state Amazon’s case, and instead wasted it with an admittedly “fundamental reaction” to the Times feature, drawing countless comparisons of the corporate culture at Amazon to similar tech giants.
+Carney was presented with the gift of a national broadcast platform and international digital platform and uninterrupted time to state Amazon’s case.
+Instead he wasted it with an admittedly “fundamental reaction” to the Times feature, drawing countless comparisons of the corporate culture at Amazon to similar tech giants.

 Finally, back at the desk and on camera, correspondent Holly Williams was as seemingly frustrated as all of us, and asked if Jay had "a concrete rebuttal" to the feature.